awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

    If the command returns `graphical.target`, the X server is already configured to start automatically\.
 Continue to the next step\.

-   If the command returns `multi-user.target`, the X server is not configured to start automatically\.
+   If the command returns `multi-user.target`, the X server isn't configured to start automatically\.
 Run the following command:

    ```
    $ sudo systemctl set-default graphical.target